ADDosSantos/selenium-project-pom/README.md

 - This Demo was created assuming possibility to execute Powershell scripts, as described below in the Installation and Use sections
 - IF working with VS Code, to view and run, careful that there have been some known issues with the PowerShell extension working with Python venvs!
 Also refer to the Installation section below.

-#### 1.2 Other Thoughts

-- I imagine and worked assuming installation triggered and dependencies installed via a Pipeline, say Jenkins.
-- Aditionally, a script could import the relevant Cucumber Test cases from Jira/Xray (or other...)
-- A report file would be exported into Jira/Xray at the end of the execution.
-See Notes for possible library for this goal
-- Possible next step also includes Visual Regression Testing.

 ### 2. Demo Framework Specifications